 10. The exhibition will be open at the South Australian Museum from Friday 10 June until Sunday 31 July 2016 from 10am to 5pm daily.

 11. The artist agrees that all works exhibited shall be for sale.
 The sale price indicated in the Entry Form shall apply and shall remain fixed for the duration of the exhibition.
 Artworks entered as a series of panels or objects will be sold as an entire work.
 The SA Museum Foundation will charge 40% commission on all sales (which shall be deducted from the indicated sale price).

 13. The entries will be judged on their artistic merit.
 Judges will also consider the artwork’s success in linking art and natural science.
 The judges’ decision will be final and no correspondence will be entered into.
 No feedback will be given on works that are not selected for display.

-14. The prize winners, except the winner of the People’s Choice Award and the Scientists’ Choice Award, will be announced on Thursday 9 June 2016.
-The People’s Choice Award and the Scientists’ Choice Award will be announced on Thursday 21 June 2016.
+14. The prize winners, except the winner of the People’s Choice Dr Wendy Wickes Memoriam Prize and the Scientists’ Choice Award, will be announced on Thursday 9 June 2016.
+The People’s Choice Dr Wendy Wickes Memoriam Prize and the Scientists’ Choice Award will be announced on Thursday 21 July 2016.